DAVIDRO999000999/psx-box/README.md

 ## Work left to do

-Just a tiny bit of CPU Code
+Just a bit of GPU Code
-GPU Code
 Timing Code